bgamari/ghc-wiki-import/dev-ops-group-charter.md

 To provide transparency to the wider GHC user community, all discussions will be on `ghc-devops-group @ haskell.org`.
+If there are group meetings, a meeting summary will be posted to the list.
 Everybody interested in GHC DevOps aspects is welcome to subscribe to the list and to consult the public mailing list archives at [ https://mail.haskell.org/pipermail/ghc-devops-group/](https://mail.haskell.org/pipermail/ghc-devops-group/)